avian2/spectrum-sensing-methods/README.md

    analyses of measurements.

-For details, see "T. Solc, C. Fortuna: An Experimental Evaluation of Signal Detection Methods for Spectrum Sensing" (to be published)
+For details, see "T. Solc, M. Mohorcic, C. Fortuna: On Methodology for an Experimental Evaluation of Signal Detection Methods in Spectrum Sensing" (to be published)

 License
 =======

-Spectrum sensing method experiments and implementations Copyright (C) 2016  Tomaz Solc
+Spectrum sensing method experiments and implementations Copyright (C) 2017  Tomaz Solc

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by